weimeilin79/rpg-rag/instructions/module-one/01-setup_env.md

 - Set the username to `workshop`, password to `1234qwer`
 ![Serverless Create new user](../images/rp-create-user.png)

-- Access-control lists (ACLs) are the primary mechanism used by Redpanda to manage user permissions.
-On the top tab, click **ACL** and click on the `workshop` principle that you have just created
+Access-control lists (ACLs) are the primary mechanism used by Redpanda to manage user permissions.

+- On the top tab, click **ACL** and click on the `workshop` principle that you have just created
 ![Serverless Create ACL](../images/rp-create-acl.png)

-- Access-control lists (ACLs) are the primary mechanism used by Redpanda to manage user permissions.
+- Grant permissions to the newly created credentials.
 In the configuration page, chose to grant all permission and click OK to save.
 ![Serverless Config ACL](../images/rp-acl-config.png)